aoikonomopoulos/subdiff/doc/subdiff.md

 	     + . any
     * *cc* Aggressively summarize by character class.
-This functions like *ccwide* above, but will also pull in any adjacent characters that are common between the two files.
+This functions like *ccwide* above, but will also pull in any adjacent characters that are common between the two files (therefore the output will be more "narrow", i.e. fewer characters).
 Given that we are marking changes to lines that the user specifically ignored, this is the most appropriate option to summarize changes to values where *wdiff* would be too much clutter.
 For example, changes in large numerical quantities such as timestamps, execution times or dates.
    * *new* Use the corresponding line from the `new` file.
 This is useful when one is interested in where there were changes, but needs accurate context information to make sense of the